 Most homeowners today are more concerned than ever with the quality of their drinking water.
-As a result, many people have turned to bottled water, since it is supposed safer to drink.
+As a result, many people have turned to bottled water, since it is supposedly safer to drink.
 No matter where you live, you probably find yourself buying drinking water from time to time.
 Even if you have great water in your local water system.
 We find that most homeowners do not even know they can get the same quality drinking water from a simple water filtration system installed in their home at their kitchen sink and for their icemaker water supply.

 “Whole House” and “Point of Use” Water Treatment Systems: